azavea/raster-vision/docs/rv2/architecture.rst

 This example shows how to customize the behavior of an existing pipeline, namely the ``SamplePipeline2`` developed in :ref:`rv2_example 2`.
 That pipeline delegates printing messages to a ``MessageMaker`` class which is configured by ``MessageMakerConfig``.
 Our goal here is to make it possible to control the number of exclamation points at the end of the message.
 This involves modifying both the behavior in ``MessageMaker`` as well as the configuration schema in ``MesageMakerConfig``.

 We can implement this as a plugin, which contributes subclasses ``DeluxeMessageMaker`` and ``DeluxeMessageMakerConfig``.
 By using a plugin, we can add new behavior without modifying any of the original source code from :ref:`rv2_example 2`.
-In order for Raster Vision to discover a plugin, the code must be in a package under the ``rastervision2`` `namespace package <https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages>`_.
-In this case, the package is ``rastervision2.deluxe_message_maker``.
+In order for Raster Vision to discover a plugin, the code must be in a package under the ``rastervision`` `namespace package <https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages>`_.
+In this case, the package is ``rastervision.deluxe_message_maker``.
 The other thing needed to define a plugin is for the top-level ``__init__.py`` file to have a particular structure which can be seen below.

 .. code-block:: python

-    # Code from rastervision2.deluxe_message_maker.__init__.py
+    # Code from rastervision.deluxe_message_maker.__init__.py

     # Always need to import this first.
-    import rastervision2.pipeline
+    import rastervision.pipeline

     # Need to import any modules with register_config decorators.
-    import rastervision2.deluxe_message_maker.deluxe_message_maker
+    import rastervision.deluxe_message_maker.deluxe_message_maker

     def register_plugin(registry):
         # Can be used to manually update the registry.
 Useful